 Tzofim is Camp Butwin's oldest camper unit.
 Campers look forward to being "Tzofimers" where they will have expanded choice time to dive deeper and gain expertise in favorite camp activities.
-In addition to this expanded choice time, Tzofim campers will have the option to participate in a multi-night overnight each session, and design and execute a community service/Tikkun Olam project such as reading with Yomi campers, invasive species remediation in Lebanon Hills Park, or designing and painting picnic tables.
+Sessions 1 and 4 will feature an unforgettable adventure when campers enjoy a multi-night offsite trip to an overnight camp.
+Sessions 2 and 3 will feature one exciting field trip to a local destination and one volunteer project where campers will have the opportunity to give back to the community.